MeghnaRShrivastava/Intracranial-Brain-Hemorrhage-Detection-and-Classification/README.md

 # Intracranial-Brain-Hemorrhage-Detection-and-Classification
-Includes a small research paper work discussing about the process of the mentioned project
+Small Research Paper stating findings of the project